Obi-Wan Kenobi on Disney Plus: Everything we know so far

-This Jedi may be in hiding, but he still has the high ground.
+This Jedi may be in hiding, but he'll always have the high ground.
 Disney's got a whole lot of Star Wars shows coming to its Disney Plus streaming service, and one will star an iconic hero: Obi-Wan Kenobi.
 Ewan McGregor is returning to the role of the wise Jedi master he played in all three Star Wars prequels.

 Disney and Lucasfilm announced the show during the August 2019 D23 convention.
 Here are all the details we've learned since.